Student FAQ’s about HD101

 Will students have to pay for the course?

 - At this time, students will be responsible for paying for the class, either through their federal financial aid award or through self-pay.
-The Task Force is investigating other possible options for 2014-15.

 Will My Financial Aid Pay for this class?